Economic sales and use tax nexus laws

 In addition to Alabama (the first regulatory action) and South Dakota (the first statutory action), several other states have taken up the challenge to Quill.

 - The Massachusetts Department of Revenue issued a policy directive requiring qualifying internet vendors to collect sales and use tax beginning July 1, 2017.
 Massachusetts is the first state establishing an economic nexus provision through department policy.
 The rationale for the policy does not directly challenge Quill, and instead, distinguishes the activities of internet vendors from mail-order catalogue companies.
+It was reported in early June that the policy will be challenged by a trade organization representing remote sellers.
 For more information on the Massachusetts directive, please read our alert, Massachusetts joins wave of economic sales and use tax nexus states.

 - The North Dakota legislative assembly enacted an economic sales and use tax nexus law similar to South Dakota’s economic nexus law.
 However, the North Dakota provision only becomes effective contingent on the U.S. Supreme Court overturning Quill or otherwise confirming that a state may constitutionally impose a sales and use tax on remote sellers.
 For more information on the North Dakota law, please read our alert, North Dakota lays groundwork to challenge Quill 25 years later.

-- The Tennessee Department of Revenue recently promulgated a regulation requiring remote sellers without physical presence to register by March 1, 2017 and begin collection by July 1, 2017.
-That regulation must be finally approved by the Tennessee General Assembly.
-Additionally, it has been reported that a petition challenging the new regulation has been filed with the department.
+- The Tennessee Department of Revenue promulgated a regulation requiring remote sellers without physical presence to register by March 1, 2017 and begin collection by July 1, 2017.
+However, the regulation was challenged and enforcement of the provision is currently stayed pending the outcome of the litigation.
 For more information on the Tennessee regulation, please read our alert, Tennessee finalizes economic nexus sales tax rule.

 - Vermont enacted a statute similar to South Dakota that becomes effective the later of July 1, 2017 or after the U.S. Supreme Court or federal legislation abrogates the physical presence requirement established by Quill.
 For more information on the Vermont statute, please read our alert, Vermont continues the assault on Quill.